FIU at a glance

 - Research 1 Carnegie Foundation classification: R1 Doctoral University – Very High Research Activity

-- #2 undergraduate International Business program and 42 Top 50 public rankings by U.S. News & World Report
+- No. 2 undergraduate International Business program (among all universities) in U.S. News & World Report.

 *Details are available here.